wecountwords/final--project/README.md

 1. Frontend: each user will have a profile page and a progress tracking page

 ### Development Stack
-* Django, Pytohn, JavaScript, HTML, CSS
+* Django, Python, JavaScript, HTML, CSS